wsargent/toodledo/README.md

 Build the gem. 'gem build toodledo.gemspec'

 Then, install toodledo.
-This is either 'gem install toodledo-1.3.6.gem' or 'sudo gem install toodledo-1.3.6.gem' depending on your platform.
+This is either 'gem install toodledo-1.3.7.gem' or 'sudo gem install toodledo-1.3.7.gem' depending on your platform.

 Then, type 'toodledo setup' and enter your userid and password in the spaces provided.
 Then save the file, and you're good to go.

-=== COMMAND LINE:
+### COMMAND LINE

 You can add tasks.
 The simplest form is here: